Rishabh6306/Full-Stack-Web-Development/README.md

-If you want to run the file of tailwind, first you have to install npm from vs code, command -- npm i
+If you want to run tailwind files, first you have to install npm from vs code, command -- npm i